2025

 Department of Health and Social Care

-Concerns summary Doctors are reluctant or presume others have discussed SUDEP with epilepsy patients, despite its critical importance.
+Concerns summary (AI summary) Doctors are reluctant or presume others have discussed SUDEP with epilepsy patients, despite its critical importance.
 There's a lack of universal use of SUDEP checklists and inadequate medical training on the subject.

 All Responded